SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 ### Add NuGet References

-To use the provider, add:
+To use this package, add NuGet package references to:

-* a reference to the `Steeltoe.Security.Authentication.JwtBearer` NuGet package
+* `Steeltoe.Security.Authentication.JwtBearer`
-* a reference to `Steeltoe.Configuration.CloudFoundry` (so that Cloud Foundry service bindings can be read by Steeltoe)
+* `Steeltoe.Configuration.CloudFoundry` (so that Cloud Foundry service bindings can be read by Steeltoe)

 ### Configure Settings

 The Steeltoe JWT Bearer library configures the Microsoft JWT Bearer implementation, so all supported settings are available in [`Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbeareroptions).

-`JwtBearerOptions` is bound to configuration values available in `Authentication:Schemes:Bearer`.
+`JwtBearerOptions` is bound to configuration values at the key `Authentication:Schemes:Bearer`.
 The following example `appsettings.json` shows how to declare the audience for which tokens should be considered valid (such as when a token is issued to a specific web application and then passed to backend services to perform actions on behalf of a user):

 ```json
 {